Published on Aug 13, 2018 and last reviewed on Oct 06, 2022 - 7 min read

 Last reviewed at:

-Query: Hello doctor, I am 54 years male, having erectile dysfunction and diabetic for the last three years with HbA1c value 8.
+Query: Hello doctor, I am 54 years male, having erectile dysfunction and diabetes for the last three years with HbA1c value 8 %.
 Can you please prescribe the dose of Sildenafil?
 Read Full »

 Query: Hi doctor, I am 30 years old.
 My weight is 60 kg and height is 5'10".
 Three months before, I was diagnosed with hypothyroidism.
 Also, I am suffering from joint pain, shivering and fever.
 For this condition doctor advised me to take Thyrox 50 mcg, Thyrox 100 mcg for 10 days and Thyrox 125 mcg for ne...
 Read Full »